Darnauer Group’s Community Relations Experience (partial)

 2. Aspen Highlands Village

-We developed and implemented the community relations plan for developer Gerry Hines which resulted in the successful Planning & Zoning (P & Z) and Board of County Commissioners (BOCC) votes to approve the development of the base village at Aspen Highlands.
+We helped develop and implement the community relations plan for developer Gerry Hines which resulted in the successful Planning & Zoning (P & Z) and Board of County Commissioners (BOCC) votes to approve the development of the base village at Aspen Highlands.
 Over four years, we identified stakeholders, ran numerous small group meetings to present our plans and get their feedback and managed the political hearing process to assure that interested groups were always present to testify at P&Z and BOCC meetings.

 When Gerry and the Aspen Skiing Company decided to merge interests on Aspen Highlands, we handled the press conference & media announcing the deal and provided the strategy and materials needed.